shubhamverma-git/NEXT-RTK/next-rtk/README.md

 Step 5: Now pass store in Provider function in 'Providers.js' file.
 Through this all the data which we will be pass through reducer will save in the store.

 Step 6: Now we will make two components, First to 'send' the data in 'store' and Second to 'get' the data from the 'store'.
 And import both components in 'page.js' file.

+Step 7: Now we will work in 'slice.js'.
+First, 'createSlice' and then 'initialState'.
+Then declare initialState, then make createSlice function and in that function and put initialState, declare 'reducers' in the 'object' inside in this function.
+Reducers is an object in which we will declare our 'actions'.
+In this object Action is like a 'function' which holds 'state' and 'action'.
+Then export action and reducer both.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).